 by Mike Shea on 19 August 2013

-Twitter's recent Twitter archive feature makes it much easier to download and process our entire twitter postings.
+Twitter's Twitter archive feature makes it much easier to download and process our entire twitter postings.

-Sly Flourish has over four years of daily #dnd tips and now, using this archive feature, they are all available to you in a single handy package.
+The Sly Flourish Twitter feed now has over 1,500 #dnd tips.
+Using this archive feature, they are all available to you in a single handy package.
 You can download the entire archive here:

-This zip file contains a set of files, each of which contains over a thousand Sly Flourish "#dnd tip" tweets beginning on 17 May 2009.
-These tweets have been pulled from the Twitter archive of Sly Flourish and will be updated every six months.
+The above zip file contains a set of files, each of which contains all of the Sly Flourish "#dnd tip" tweets beginning on 17 May 2009.

 Here is a list of the specific files in this archive:

-dm_tip_tweets.html: An HTML5 version of the tweets.
+dnd_tip_tweets.html: An HTML5 version of the tweets.
 Each tweet's HTML contains the tweet id embedded in the <li> tag and the created_at date within a <date> tag.
 Each URL contained within the tweet has been hyperlinked.
-It has no associated stylesheet.
-You are free to design any stylesheet you prefer.

 You are free to use this archive in many new and interesting ways.
 Maybe you want to put a random tip up on your blog once a day.
 Maybe you want to quote it in your new free ebook.
 Maybe you'd just like to set them up as a daily koan to ponder.
 As an example, the D&D Tweets Twitter account posts new random tweets from the archive every day using the sf_twitter_bot.
 I'm hoping you will find all new and great ways to use these D&D tips beyond what I've done here.